flukis/fishery/EXPLANATION.md

 ## Functionality

-- Search, this search input is searching for data from komoditi, province, and city.
+- Search, this search input is searching for data from comodity(fish name), province, and city.
 It also give information how much data found.
-- Filter based on Province, it will filter based on the province user choose, user can choose multiple province to it.
+- Filter based on Province, it will filter based on the province user choose, user can choose multiple province.
 - Per page, basic functionality for pagination, user can choose to show 10, 25, 50, or 100.
 - Bottom navigation: navigation using Next and Previous.
 - Client side navigation: all navigation is done in client side, no API call when we do search, sort, filter, or move to the other page.